 sudo systemctl enable traceable-runner

-You can run more than one runner on the same machine for both option 1 and option 2.
+You can run more than one runner on the same machine if you installed it using the platform or as a service.
 For more information on how to run more than one runner on a single machine, contact Traceable support at support@traceable.ai.

 Complete the following steps to install the runner using the Helm chart: